vibhuvardhansingh/codefundo/README.md

 ## Technology Used
 - Azure Blockchain Service on Remix.

-Smart Contracts will verify transaction and will keep the voter anonomous.
+Smart Contracts will verify transaction and will keep the voter anonymous.

 - Flutter Framework for Cross Platform App.